 Get exclusive member benefits & effect social change.
 Join Today

-According to the Mayo Clinic, other illnesses that can cause higher-than-normal levels of rheumatoid factor include:
+Other health problems that can cause higher-than-normal levels of RF include:

-Physicians commonly order this test for patients who have symptoms of rheumatoid arthritis.
-Symptoms of this disease include:
+Doctors commonly order this test for people who have symptoms of rheumatoid arthritis, which include:

-Your physician may also order the test to diagnose Sjögren’s syndrome, a condition in which your white blood cells attack the mucous membranes and moisture-secreting glands of your eyes and mouth.
-The symptoms of this chronic autoimmune disease are primarily dry mouth and eyes, but can also include extreme fatigue and joint and muscle pain.
+Your doctor may also order tests to diagnose Sjögren syndrome, a condition in which your white blood cells attack the mucous membranes and moisture-secreting glands of your eyes and mouth.
+The symptoms of this chronic autoimmune disease are primarily dry mouth and eyes, but they can also include extreme fatigue and joint and muscle pain.

-The rheumatoid factor test is a simple blood test.
-During the test, a nurse will draw blood from a vein in your arm or the back of your hand.
-The blood draw will only take a few minutes and will entail the following:
+The RF test is a simple blood test.
+During the test, a healthcare provider draws blood from a vein in your arm or the back of your hand.
+The blood draw only takes a few minutes.
+For it, the provider will:

-Because vein size varies from person to person, some people may have an easier time with blood draws than others.
-If it is difficult to access your veins, you may have a slightly higher risk of the minor complications noted above.
+Because each person’s veins are a different size, some people may have an easier time with blood draws than others.
+If it’s difficult for the healthcare provider to access your veins, you may have a slightly higher risk of the minor complications noted above.
 You may feel mild to moderate pain during the test.

-The test is low-cost and poses no serious risks to your health.
+This is a low-cost test that poses no serious risks to your health.

-The results of your test can be determined using a titer, a measurement of how much your blood can be diluted before rheumatoid factor antibodies are undetectable.
-In the titer method, a ratio of less than 1:80 is considered normal, or less than 60 U/ml (units of rheumatoid factor per milliliter of blood).
+The results of your test are reported as a titer, which is a measurement of how much your blood can be diluted before RF antibodies are undetectable.
+In the titer method, a ratio of less than 1:80 is considered normal, or less than 60 units of RF per milliliter of blood.

-Remember that a positive test does not automatically mean you have rheumatoid arthritis.
-Your medical team will take into account the results of this test, the results of any other tests you’ve had, and your symptoms to reach a diagnosis.
+Remember that a positive test doesn’t automatically mean you have rheumatoid arthritis.
+Your doctor will take into account the results of this test, the results of any other tests you’ve had, and, more importantly, your symptoms and clinical examination to determine a diagnosis.